webcompat/webcompat.com/CONTRIBUTING.md

 ### Detailed setup (All platforms)
 #### Installing pip

 We use `pip` to install other Python packages.
-You may need to install `pip` if you haven't do so for another project or Python development.
+You may need to install `pip` if you haven't done so for another project or Python development.

-To determine if you need to, type the following command into the terminal:
+To determine if you need to install pip, type the following command into the terminal:

 ```bash
 pip --version